merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 Pages are meant to be compositions of your patterns.
 Use the pattern's name as the first parameter.
 Be aware, the pattern name is case-sensitive and should be unique.

-Nitro uses [twig](https://www.npmjs.com/package/twig) as the view engine and provides custom helpers.
+Nitro uses [twig](https://www.npmjs.com/package/twig) as the view engine and provides custom tags.

 Render the example pattern (file: `example.twig`, data-file: `example.json`):